Why turf requires fertiliser

 - Sulphur (S) – Sulphur is important for overall plant health and the uptake of Nitrogen.

-These nutrients are still required by the plant, but to a lesser degree and consist of:
+These nutrients are still required by the plant, but to a lesser degree.
+The macro-nutrients are:

 - Boron (B) – Boron is required for the uptake of other nutrients with in the plant.
-It also helps with shoot and root growth.
+It also helps with shoot and root development and growth.

 - Manganese (Mn) – Manganese is required for the uptake of nitrogen and the production of chlorophyll.
 Excessive levels of manganese in the soil can be toxic to the turf.

-- Iron (Fe) – Iron is the most commonly used of the micro-nutrients in turf care and is often incorporated into fertiliser mixtures.
+- Iron (Fe) – Iron is the most commonly used of the micro-nutrients in turf care, as it’s frequently incorporated into fertiliser mixtures.
 Sulphate of iron is the key ingredient in lawn sand, that is widely used for controlling moss in turf.
 It’s also important for chlorophyll formation and hardening the turf against disease.

 - Zinc (Z) – Zinc is required for sugar consumption, while controlling plant growth.